-- A. Two recreational vehicles, boats, or other utility or service vehicles or equipment less than nine feet in height and less than 25 feet in length may be stored in a driveway provided such vehicles are located behind the front building line, or the side building line. - B. No recreational vehicle, boat, or other utility or service vehicle or equipment shall have a permanent connection to sanitary sewer facilities, electricity, water, or gas. - C. Recreational vehicles and equipment may not be stored or parked in residential districts for the purpose of making major repairs, refurbishing, or reconstruction of the recreational vehicle or accessory equipment. - D. Any on-street parking of recreational vehicles must be in compliance with the Village of Watkins Glen Traffic Regulating Law (Local Law #2 of 2012) and any future amendments. - E. In any residential district, motor vehicles used for drag or stock car racing and an abandoned or junked vehicle must be parked in an enclosed garage.
-For purposes of this Section, an "abandoned or junked vehicle" shall mean any vehicle which is unlicensed or not in condition for legal use on the highway. - F. No recreational vehicle, boat, or other utility or service vehicle can block the sidewalk to the Village
+- A. Two recreational vehicles, boats, or other utility or service vehicles or equipment less than nine feet in height and less than 25 feet in length may be stored in a driveway provided such vehicles are located behind the front building line, or the side building line. - B. No recreational vehicle, boat, or other utility or service vehicle or equipment shall be stored in any front yard or within three feet of any lot line. - C. No recreational vehicle, boat, or other utility or service vehicle or equipment shall have a permanent connection to sanitary sewer facilities, electricity, water, or gas. - D. Recreational vehicles and equipment may not be stored or parked in residential districts for the purpose of making major repairs, refurbishing, or reconstruction of the recreational vehicle or accessory equipment. - E. Any on-street parking of recreational vehicles must be in compliance with the Village of Watkins Glen Traffic Regulating Law (Local Law #2 of 2012) and any future amendments. - F. In any residential district, motor vehicles used for drag or stock car racing and an abandoned or junked vehicle must be parked in an enclosed garage.
+For purposes of this Section, an "abandoned or junked vehicle" shall mean any vehicle which is unlicensed or not in condition for legal use on the highway. - G. A special use permit may be granted by to allow relief from the conditions above.
+These permits shall be granted for a time period defined by the reviewing board.